 What we did

-We looked into the multi-day options but couldn't justify the price compared to day excursions.
-I got seasick very easily and wasn't sure I would enjoy myself on a boat for two to three days.
+We looked into the multi-day options, but couldn't justify the price compared to day excursions.
+I get seasick very easily and wasn't sure I would enjoy myself on a boat for 2 to 3 days.

-Given we had settled on doing a day excursion, we arrived in Labuan Bajo without a booking.
-That said, weย looked up a few operators withย good reviews and contacted some ahead of time to understand theirย availability during our visit.
+Given that we had settled on doing a day excursion, we arrived in Labuan Bajo without a booking.
+That said, we looked up a few operators with good reviews and contacted some in advance to understand their availability during our visit.
 Upon arrival in Labuan Bajo, we visited the operators on our short list (and a few others) at their shops, talked to the staff and then decided to book with Red Whale Dive Center.

-The Komodo Island National Park entry fees are to be paid in cash and may differ during your visit as a (further) increase has been discussed for a while.
-Your tour operator will confirm the fees upon booking.
+The Komodo Island National Park entry fees are to be paid in cash and may change during your visit, as a further increase has been discussed for some time.
+Your tour operator will confirm the fees at the time of booking.

 What stops does the Red Whale Day Tour make?